-Our other top award winners, the Editors' Choice Award-winning Bluefin Cruise Carbon 12 and our Top Pick for Touring Red Paddle Voyager+ MSL both provide impressive top-notch performance, but have the top-notch price tags to match it.
+Our other top scorers, the Bluefin Cruise Carbon 12 and Red Paddle Voyager+ MSL, both provide impressive top-notch performance, but have the top-notch price tags to match it.
 While most general paddlers will find a better value with the more affordable options, advanced paddlers will appreciate the high-end performance of these top choices.

 Stability is the most important metric in our review.
 The Bluefin Cruise Carbon and the NRS Mayra bring home the top scores, albeit with different designs.
 The Bluefin utilizes a heavier-duty touring design with carbon-fiber reinforcements, with the Mayra has an ultra-wide waist ideal for yoga or lounging around.
 While advanced users may be willing to sacrifice a board's stability for improved glide performance, a board's stability typically enhances its efficiency, even amongst touring models.

 Your height and weight should be considered when determining which board will be the most stable.
 Taller paddlers will appreciate a longer board such as the iRocker All Around 11'.
 This board was a favorite of testers.
 As a general rule, longer and wider boards equal a more stable feel.
 The dimensions that affect stability the most, though, are the thickness and the sidecut.
 Thickness is particularly important for inflatable models as thinner boards tend to feel floppy, even when inflated to their maximum recommended pressure.
 Most inflatable boards are at least 6 inches thick.
 We don't recommend getting a thinner board unless it is wide enough to compensate, like the NRS Mayra.